oadultradeepfield/timeseriesviz/README.md

 - **Resampling**, **Handling Missing Data**, **Lag Features**, **Rolling Statistics**
 - **ARIMA**, **Random Forest**, and **LightGBM** modeling techniques

 As of December 2024, I’ve decided to revamp the deployment process by containerizing the app with Docker and deploying it serverlessly on Google Cloud Run.
-The live version is now available [here](tsviz.phanuphats.com).
+The live version is now being mapped [here](https://tsviz.phanuphats.com/).

 ## Preview